 Miracle-Gro AeroGarden.
 This robust countertop herb kit is one of the most well-known indoor gardening systems on the market.
 Almost all gardeners have come across the Miracle-Gro or AeroGarden brands at one point during their lives.

-Included in the AeroGarden design is a 30-watt LED light system that turns on and off automatically, a control panel on the front which lets you know when your seedlings need water or nutrients and can fit up to seven different herb plants at once.
+Included in the AeroGarden design is a 30-watt LED light system that turns on and off automatically, a control panel on the front that lets you know when your seedlings need water or nutrients, and can fit up to seven different herb plants at once.

 Hydroponic Herb Garden Benefits